 Check out our Talent Network, where you can apply to join one of our Techstars portfolio companies.
 This can help you gain more experience working in a startup before you take the plunge to start your company.

 Become a Startup Weekend facilitator

 Once you’ve organized at least two Techstars Startup Weekends, the next natural step could be to grow into a facilitator role.
 While the Startup Weekend facilitator journey differs from facilitator to facilitator, the role has many valuable benefits for professional and personal development.
-Find out more about becoming a facilitator.

 Become a Startup Digest curator

 Techstars Startup Digest works with local curators to deliver relevant startup content to innovators around the world.
 Whether it’s their first company or their fifth, Techstars Startup Digest connects founders with their local startup community through events and quality content.
 If you are interested in curating, you can apply to become a curator.